UACES #MidweekMeetup – Work-Life Balance

 The third virtual coffee meeting encouraged our community to talk about the current work-life balance everyone is experiencing.
 We hope that everyone keeps going to maintaining a good work-life balance as it works best for each of you.
-To reflect on what was said, and maybe implementing some tips and tricks from others, we summarised a few key points.
+To reflect on what was said, and maybe implement some tips and tricks from others, we summarised a few key points.
 We hope this will help you in your new work-life environment and will support you to come through this pandemic more easily.

 Why is it important to have a balance between work and free time?

 Academics are often used to the interference between work and life.
-Those two tend to intermingle noticeable as working from home is a common thing in academia.
+Those two tend to intermingle noticeably as working from home is a common thing in academia.
 However, everyone has a different understanding of how much work can interfere with our lives and what balance we want to create for us.

 To be able to switch off – no matter from which part, work or the household that needs your attention – it is advisable to keep a balance between work and the other part of our lives.
 But it is different for each of us, and it solely relies on us to figure out what works for us.
 How about scheduling the day?
 What about working in ‘class timings’?
-What about working strictly 9-5?
+What about working strictly from 9-5?
 What about working, when the children are sleeping?

 If your balance started being disrupted 10 years ago, maybe reading further might inspire some of you to build this balance up again – it might help to continue life from a different angle.
 Maybe even something positive for you will arise from this pandemic in the end: Finding your work-life balance one more time.

-Challenges to keep the balance
+Challenges to keeping the balance

 Those who embrace the fact that work intermingles with our life at home might find it more challenging now to maintain a physical distance between work and life though.
-The home office might be a separated room but might not separate you from your children, home noises or the pressure to look after the household.
+The home office might be a separate room but might not separate you from your children, home noises or the pressure to look after the household.

-Generally, it is hard to normally switch off from work emails or tasks that need to be done when returning to work, and now, this is even harder.
+Generally, it is hard to normally switch off work emails or tasks that need to be done when returning to work, and now, this is even harder.
 Distraction leads to longer working hours eventually.
 Longer working hours lead to less time for other things.
 For others without a room as an office, home might not be the ideal place to work, no space, no equipment and everything is just more forced.
-The whole situation changed and the adjustments we had to take, demand for a lot more time on top.
+The whole situation changed and the adjustments we had to take, demand a lot more time on top.
 Changing classes to online was not been done in an hour.
 Preparing the autumn semester?
 This needs to be thought through in different ways and possibilities.
-And these emails… More and more emails are flooding our inbox as this is the main way of communication now.
+And these emails… More and more emails are flooding our inboxes as this is the main way of communication now.
 Responding to emails takes so much of our time that we might feel, we didn’t even finish anything by the end of the day.
-Are we working longer then to get on track with the other things on our list?
+Are we working longer than to get on track with the other things on our list?
 Maybe we shouldn’t and just adjust our workload?

-Online meetings are a great alternative and embody a fundament to our work-life these days.
+Online meetings are a great alternative and embody a fundament of our work-life these days.
 But they are stressful.
 They take a lot of coordination.
-Technical issues are constantly happening, no one is left out dealing with the audio not working, the video being stuck.
+Technical issues are constantly happening, no one is left out dealing with the audio not working, or the video being stuck.
 ‘Can everybody hear me?
 I can’t hear you’ is probably the most asked question in those online meetings.